Summer dance at Caddo tribal dance

 Texas homeland, while the Natchitoches did the same in western

 Louisiana.
-But the Cadohadacho were forced to move west of
+But the Cadohadacho were forced to move west and south of

 the Red River in the late 1780s, to the Caddo Lake area, along